 Samsung Galaxy Z Flip 4$900

 Android or iOS?

-Since people’s phones often pull double duty as their primary camera, figuring out what kind of photo tools you want is key.
-Nowadays, practically every phone can take a great picture in bright light.
-But if you want a long optical zoom, you’ll probably have to upgrade to a more expensive device like the S22 Ultra (which has 10x optical zoom), a Pixel 6 Pro (3x optical zoom) or an iPhone 13 Pro (3x optical zoom).
-(Note: The standard iPhone 13 doesn’t have a dedicated zoom lens.)
+Since your cell phone often pulls double duty as your primary camera, figuring out what kind of photo tools you want is key.
+Nowadays, practically every mobile phone can take a great picture in bright light.
+But if you want a long optical zoom, you’ll probably have to upgrade to a more expensive device.

 Mid-range phones often only have two rear cameras (a primary wide-angle lens and a secondary ultra-wide camera) and can sometimes struggle in low-light situations.
-Each phone maker also has various features that might be a better fit for your style, with Apple offering four different color presets on the iPhone 13 (warm, vibrant, cool and rich contrast), while Google’s Pixel 6 comes with neat tools like dedicated long exposure and action pan modes.
+Each phone maker also has various features that might be a better fit for your style, with Apple offering four different color presets on the latest iPhones, while Google’s Pixel 6 comes with neat tools like dedicated long exposure and action pan modes.